 In Gabon, malaria remains a major cause of paediatric consultations and hospital admissions, with transmission intensity varying across urban, semi-urban and rural settings .
 Previous data reported malaria prevalence of 17 %, 34–36 % and 48 % in Franceville, Melen and Bitam, respectively (Imboumy-Limoukou et al., 2023; Mawili-Mboumba et al., 2025; Ndong Ngomo et al., 2023).
 Higher prevalence rates have been reported among children, with a median age of 5 years, reaching up to 71 % in certain settings (Ndong Ngomo et al., 2025).

 Although RDTs are widely used in healthcare facilities and the national malaria surveillance system, data comparing diagnostic discrepancies between RDTs and microscopy under routine field conditions is scarce.
 This is a significant public health concern as it can lead to the mismanagement of individual cases, an inaccurate estimation of malaria prevalence and compromised surveillance data quality, which is used to inform national malaria control policies.
-The aim of this study was to evaluate the sensitivity and specificity of the ACON RDT, as well as the rate of discordance between the RDT and microscopy, in the context of malaria epidemiological surveillance and strengthening the diagnostic capacities of lab technician in the sentinel sites in Gabon.
+The aim of this study was to evaluate the sensitivity and specificity of the ACON RDT, as well as the rate of discordance between the RDT and microscopy, in the context of malaria epidemiological surveillance and strengthening the diagnostic capacities of laboratory technician in the sentinel sites in Gabon.

 2. methodology